Cruise ship speaker

 If my literary agent and publisher had their way: yes.

 However, after finishing The Fabulous Flying Mrs Miller, I was burnt out.
 I'd essentially worked seven days a week for a dozen years.
-Additionally, Mrs Miller had spoilt me.
+Additionally, Mrs Miller had spoiled me.
 I wanted an equally dramatic and well-documented story, but nothing jumped out at me.